 Paphos Archaeological Museum is found on Griva Digenis Street in Paphos.
-The museum displays a vast range of historical artefacts found in Paphos district, dating back to dating from the Neolithic Age to 1700 AD.
+The museum displays a vast range of historical artifacts found in Paphos district, dating back to dating from the Neolithic Age to 1700 AD.
 The museum was founded after the Independence of Cyprus, in 1964.
-Its construction was financed by the government of the island to protect the artefacts found, which up until that time had been sheltered in the Turkish Baths.
+Its construction was financed by the government of the island to protect the artifacts found, which up until that time had been sheltered in the Turkish Baths.

 The Archaeological Museum comprises of five rooms and an outdoor room located in the museum’s garden where marble and limestone artefacts are displayed.